sal55/langs/MLang/Tools.md

     -windows      (Default) Windows64 target (OS-library module uses WinAPI functions) -linux        Linux64 target (OS-library module uses Linux-specific functions) -nos          Neutral OS target (OS-library limits OS-specific functions or works around them)

+The following features in M source code will not be supported:

+* Multiple function return values
+* Inline assembly
+* Equivalence (int a @ b for variables, and for record fields)
+* But probably passing arrays by 'value' will be OK (they are passed by reference anyway in native code)